-Jim Costello of Dallas, Texas, recently asked the Tech Staff about mounting a transducer to the hull of his 1983 Bayliner Capri Classic.
+Jim Costello of Dallas, Texas, asked the Gougeon Tech Staff about a depth sounder installation that called for mounting a transducer to the hull of his 1983 Bayliner Capri Classic.

 “The user manual for my new Hummingbird fish finder says that the transducer can be installed in the hull with a slow curing epoxy.
 It says to try to eliminate all bubbles.
-I have105, 206, 404, and 406 on hand.
-What if I just mix up some peanut butter thick paste and use that?
+I have WEST SYSTEM 105 Resin, 206 Slow Hardener, 404 High-Density Filler, and 406 Colloidal Silica on hand.
+What if I just mix up some peanut butter thick epoxy paste and use that?
 Or do you have any other suggestions?
 I can mount the transducer on a part of the hull that is thin enough for the application, according to Hummingbird.
 Thanks.”

-Placing the transducer in the ideal location is critical for the transducer to operate properly.
+Installing the transducer in the ideal location is critical for the depth sounder to operate properly.
 Air bubbles that can form between the hull and the water while the boat is moving will weaken or cause the signal to be lost.
 So follow the manufacturer’s instructions carefully to identify the proper location for the unit.
 This method should only be used on solid (not cored) fiberglass.
 Cored hulls will interfere with the signal.

 The area you select needs to be clean and abraded so the Epoxy will stick well.
 Abrading can be done with sandpaper or a fresh wire brush.
 Norton® makes a circular wire brush called a Rapid Strip Brush™ that mounts in a drill motor and will work nicely for this.